Jasmit22/LibraryInventory/README.md

 Once you have access to the system, you skip to the Walkthroughs that are found later in the README

-## Or use the insructions below to run the application on your local device:
+## Or use the instructions below to run the application on your local device:

 ### Step 1: Install Prerequisites